erling6232/imagedata/paper.md

 b = Series('dirB', 'time')
 assert a.shape == b.shape, "Shape of a and b differ"

-# Notice how a and b are treated as numpy arrays
+# Notice how series a and b are treated as NumPy arrays
 c = (a + b) / 2
 c.write('dirMean')
 ~~~

 ## Sorting

-Sorting of DICOM slices is considered a major task.
+Sorting of DICOM slices is an important feature.
 Imagedata will sort slices into volumes based on slice location.
 Volumes may be sorted on various DICOM attributes: